State Estimation with Model Reduction and Shape Variability. Application to biomedical problems: Conclusion

 \section{Conclusion}

 We have developed a framework to solve in near-real time state estimation problems for applications that present variations in the spatial domain.
-For a given target geometry, the reconstruction strategy is based on selecting a relevant reduced model defined on a template geometry, which is then transported to the target geometry.
+For a given target geometry, the reconstruction strategy is based on selecting a relevant linear subspace defined on a template geometry, which is then transported to the target geometry.
 The reduced model is chosen among a pool of available reduced models, each one defined on a different template geometry.
 The model selection strategy is based on a dimensionality reduction technique based on MDS.
 The technique requires defining an appropriate notion of distance between manifold sets $\cM(\Omega)$ from different geometries $\Omega$.
 Among the different options for the metric which we have tested in our numerical experiments, the one based on formula \eqref{eq:symmetrized} has produced the best results, and is simple to implement in practice.
 This choice is backed up by our theoretical analysis from Theorem \ref{thm:bound2}.

 The present contribution paves the way for further developments in the field of inverse problems presenting shape variability, especially in the field of biomedical engineering.
-Future research will be devoted to applying the present methodology to applications with real data, and for which the shape of the target domain evolves in time.
+Future research will be devoted to applying the present methodology to applications with real data, and with more complex geometrical shapes, with possible time-dependency.
+In principle, increasing the complexity of the domain can be addressed with the same tools as the ones presented in this paper, which are essentially based on LDDMM (for mappings between surfaces) and MDS (for the search of a Euclidean embedding).
+However, these techniques will inevitably be increasingly challenged for increasingly complex geometries.
+For LDDMM, we may require working with more surface points to find a good map between surfaces.
+In turn, this will challenge the underlying optimization task of LDDMM.
+As for MDS, it may be necessary to increase the number $K$ of available templates geometries to find a good quality embedding, which will increase the computational burden.